kinexdev/LuauSharp/README.md

 There is currently no actual luau C# bindings that are open source, have support for userdata and are as fast and performant as this.
 There are some luau bindings that I found but they fall short to the criteria which were essential to me, so I made my own solution.

 # Set Up
-To set up Luau-CSharp, you need the binaries.
+To set up LuauSharp, you need the binaries.
 You could compile these yourself via the [cmake project](https://github.com/KinexDev/LuauSharpPInvoke) or you could use the precompiled binaries present in the repo, I only provide binaries for windows, you need to compile it for other platforms and it should work as I don't use any platform specific stuff.

 After you imported all the scripts and binaries to your project, to make a simple program that prints `hello world` you do the following.